 Artemis is most often depicted with a hunting bow.

-Equal parts feminine and badass warrior, my design for the Artemis earrings and necklaces features a hammered brass curved "bow", with Rainbow Moonstone in line forming the "string".
+Equal parts feminine and badass warrior, my design for the Artemis earrings and necklaces features a hammered brass curved "bow", with different crystals in line forming the "string".
 The earrings feature oxidized sterling silver chains draped below the bow, mimicking the energy of the movement of a drawn and released bowstring.
 Silver heishi beads move freely along the bow, mimicking the arrow guide.

-Amethyst is a variety of quartz, with a vitreous or glassy luster.
-It typically comes in shades of violet and purple.
+Amethyst typically comes in shades of violet and purple.
 The spiritual meaning of Amethyst is groundedness, tranquility, and calm.
 The literal meaning of Amethyst is “not intoxicated” – its name translates from the Greek word améthystos.
 To this ancient, wise culture, the Amethyst crystal was of the utmost importance, and the myth associated with it still lives on inside it to this day.

 The width of the "string" of amethysts is 5/8" wide, the "bow" is 3/4" wide x 1 1/8" tall.
 These hang 3" from the sterling silver earwires to the bottoms of the silver chains.